yusdacra/godot_boids/README.md

 ## usage

+download it from the asset library.

-clone the repository and copy over the `addons` folder into your project root. check the examples for more info.
+or clone the repository (git lfs is needed) and copy over the `addons` folder into your project root. check the examples for more info.

 ## development